iamroymadelva/enterprise-ai-workflows/docs/architecture-overview.md

 # Architecture Overview

-This document describes the operational architecture, workflow structure, and interaction patterns used across the Enterprise AI Workflows ecosystem.
+The Enterprise AI Workflows repository is a modular ecosystem of workflow-oriented GPT systems designed for operational support, documentation, troubleshooting, and AI workflow engineering.

-The repository is designed as a modular collection of workflow-oriented GPT systems focused on operational support use cases, structured documentation, incident analysis, and reusable AI workflow design.
+The repository focuses on structured operational workflows instead of generic chatbot interactions or prompt collections.

 ---

-# Architecture Purpose
+# Architecture Philosophy

 The ecosystem is designed around a simple principle: